 - 7. Slide the flue box through the cut out in the wall and locate outer flue pipe to the spigot on the flue box. - 8.
-Fix flue elbow onto flue box inner pipe and slide terminal into the flue box from the outside, locating elbow over collar piece. - Measure from the face of the outside wall to the end of the terminal and subtract 140mm.
-This will give the length of pipe to be cut off the flue terminal inner pipe. - Remove the flue terminal from the flue box and remove the elbow.
-Cut the terminal inner pipe to the desired length of pipe.
+Fix flue elbow onto flue box inner pipe and slide terminal into the flue box from outside, locating elbow over collar piece. - 9.
+Measure from the face of the outside wall to the end of the terminal and subtract 140mm.
+This will give the length of pipe to be cut off of the flue terminal inner pipe. - 10.
+Remove the flue terminal from the flue box and remove the elbow.
+Cut the terminal inner pipe to the desired length and reassemble flue. - 11.
+Fit round sealing plates in position on flue box using silicone sealant and M4 wing nuts. - 12.
+Fit round sealing plates onto blanking plate and secure using four self-tapping screws. - 13.
+Make good wall inside and outside. - 14.
+Use clip provided to secure air hose from burner to connection on flue pipe. - 15.
+Replace top casing.